bioinformaticsdotca/EPI_2023/EPI_2023_module5.md

 ## All done!

 If you have time remaining, you can explore further the tools that we covered in this lab, using other types of datasets.
 For example, does running a GREAT query on another cell type yield the type of annotations that you'd expect?

+**Interested in exploring Galaxy?** You can start tackling a Galaxy introduction extra lab, available [here](./[EPI_2023_module5_galaxy.md).
+It uses the usegalaxy.org server, so you can also follow it at your own pace after the workshop.